 Basically, employee turnover can be categorized into four types.
 They are as follows:

-A situation wherein an employee decides to leave the organization on his own, maybe for a better career opportunity, is considered as a voluntary turnover.
-The recent survey statistics show that voluntary turnover is likely to rise by 20% towards the end of 2023.
+A situation wherein an employee decides to leave the organization on his own, maybe for a better career opportunity, is considered a voluntary turnover.
+According to a recent survey, voluntary turnover is likely to rise by 20% towards the end of 2023.

-A situation wherein the management of the organization decides to terminate the employee (either for unproductivity or for misbehaving) is called as an involuntary turnover.
+A situation wherein the organization’s management decides to terminate the employee (either for unproductivity or for misbehaving) is called an involuntary turnover.

 However, the type of turnover the organization faces is comparatively irrelevant.
 But then, the turnover by itself or the employee’s absence will definitely take a toll on the organization’s overall productivity.

-In a way, the turnover calculation acts as the window in knowing the employee experience and average tenure within the organization.
+In a way, the turnover calculation acts as the window in knowing the organization’s employee experience and average tenure.
 Above all, the awareness of the employee turnover ratio, causes, and the ways to overcome them will drastically cut down the costs that are unnecessarily spent by the organization on the following aspects-

-Hence it is the need of the time for the companies to identify the causes and understand the importance of a desirable call to action in order to ensure the progress of the company through employee retention.
+Hence, it is time for the companies to identify the causes and understand the importance of a desirable call to action to ensure its progress through employee retention.

 The analysis of the employee turnover ratio in an organization can be understood better if the three following aspects are taken into proper consideration.